Deepti1206/Banking_Transaction_Management_RDBMS_SQL/README.md

 We will frame business questions for our client XYZ Fintech.
 Some of the interesting questions, we can ask them are as follows:

 1. What is the goal of the company in terms of database usage?
-2. What services do you offer?
+What services do you offer?
-3. Who are the stakeholders that you deal with?
-Can you ellaborate on process on how does the trasactions work with each of these?
+2. Who are the stakeholders that you deal with?
+Can you elaborate on process on how does the trasactions work with each of these?
-4. How much transaction data does your company currently handle, and what is the expected growth rate?
+3. How much transaction data does your company currently handle, and what is the expected growth rate?
-5. What is the peak transaction throughput that your database needs to handle, and what are the performance requirements during high traffic periods?
+4. What is the peak transaction throughput that your database needs to handle, and what are the performance requirements during high traffic periods?
-6. What types of queries and reporting functions do you need to perform on the transaction data?
+5. What types of queries and reporting functions do you need to perform on the transaction data?
-7. Are you currently using any specific database management system, or do you have preferences for technologies and tools?
-8. What specific security and compliance standards do you need to adhere to?

 ## Business Rules